What is the legality of Released Time Bible Education?

 Under current law, Released Time program participation by public school students is permitted with parental approval so long as U.S. taxpayer money is not involved.
 A summary of the more significant cases is as follows:

-- The Illinois Released Time program was held to be unconstitutional because it used the state compulsory education system to aid in the teaching of religious doctrine and because tax supported school buildings were being used.
+- The Illinois Released Time program was held to be unconstitutional if governmental resources were used in the operation of the program.
+The courts ruled that the program used the state compulsory education system to aid in the teaching of religious doctrine and because tax supported school buildings were being used.

-- In 1978, the 10th Circuit Court of Appeals in Lanner v.
+- Courts upheld credit for Released Time Programs.
+In 1978, the 10th Circuit Court of Appeals in Lanner v.
 Wimmer upheld Released Time classes and affirmed a state or school district's ability to offer elective credit for Released Time classes as long as criteria was not based on religious content.

 - In 2006, a group of organizations lead by School Ministries was able to educate the South Carolina legislature of the need for a law that would provide a legal way to allow high school students to obtain elective academic credit for attending Released Time programs.
-In that same year it was signed into law by the Governor; and it is known as the South Carolina Released Time Credit Act.
-Efforts are underway to pass a similar law in Ohio.
+In that same year, it was signed into law by the Governor; and it is known as the South Carolina Released Time Credit Act. it is also now legal in Ohio, Indiana, Utah, Alabama, and Tennessee.